Latest Round Of California Ended (Recap) | Weather.com

 On December 19, 2025, the snowpack was just 12% of where it should have been, largely due to the above-average warmth that has been persisting across parts of the West this winter.
 The warmth only allowed snowfall across the highest elevations.

-This pattern has shifted, and as of January 2, 2026, the snowpack has jumped to 69% of normal.
-Nature has work to do, but hopefully the latest snowfall will bring it even closer to average.
+This pattern has shifted, and as of January 5, 2026, the snowpack has jumped to 90% of normal.
+Nature has been doing its part to help bring the snowpack up to where it should be.

 Rob Shackelford is a meteorologist and climate scientist at weather.com.
 He received his undergraduate and master’s degrees from the University of Georgia studying meteorology and experimenting with alternative hurricane forecasting tools.